ndkramer/WDIO-Course/CUCUMBER/Cucumber, Gherkin FAQ.md

   }
 });
 In this example, we're using an if-else statement inside the Then step definition to handle different expectations for the displayed message.

+**3) Can you have more than one Scenario outline in a Feature File?**

+   Yes, a feature file in Cucumber can contain more than one Scenario Outline.
+Each Scenario Outline provides a parametrized scenario script that is executed for provided examples.

+**4) Can you have more than one feature file contain more than one 'Feature' section ?**

+   5) Yes, a feature file in Cucumber can technically contain more than one feature.
+However, it's considered best practice to keep each feature in its own feature file for better organization and readability.
+Each feature file should ideally represent a single functionality or aspect of the application you're testing.